 It is a violation of state law for a public servant, acting with the intent to obtain a benefit or with intent to harm or defraud another, to intentionally or knowingly misuse government property, services, personnel, or anything of value belonging to the government that has come into a public servant's custody or possession by virtue of his or her office or employment.
 [PC 39.02(a)(2)].

 It is a violation of state law for a public servant if, in reliance on information to which he or she has access by virtue of the person's office or employment and that has not been made public, he or she (1) acquires or aids another to acquire a pecuniary interest in any property, transaction, or enterprise that may be affected by the information; (2) speculates or aids another to speculate on the basis of the information; or (3) as a public servant, coerces another into suppressing or failing to report that information to a law enforcement agency.
 [PC 39.06].

 9. Sexual Harassment

-* TTU OPs 40.03, Sexual Harassment, Sexual Assault, Sexual Misconduct, and Title IX Policy and Complaint Procedure and 70.31, Employee Conduct, Discipline, and Terminations; 42 United States Code § 2000e-2
+* TTU OPs 40.03, Sexual Harassment, Sexual Assault, Sexual Misconduct, and Title IX Policy and Complaint Procedure and 70.31, Employee Conduct, Coaching, Corrective Action, and Termination; 42 United States Code § 2000e-2

 a.
 It is the policy of the public servant to maintain a workplace environment that is free of sexual harassment and intimidation.